MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-We setup continous integration with several Github automataions.
-This included setting up the environment on github and running our tests on both linux and mac os.
-We had a pre_commit automation that ran ruff and formatted the code automatically.
+We set up continuous integration with several GitHub automations.
+This included configuring the environment on GitHub and running our tests on both ubuntu and macOS.
+Additionally, we implemented a pre-commit automation that ran Ruff to check code quality and formatted the code automatically, ensuring consistency and reducing potential errors.

 ## Running code and tracking experiments